 A section 21 notice of this sort will probably cover several dates, but will make clear what the likely date of your attendance is.
 However, you must make yourself available on all the dates mentioned in the notice.
-If cannot attend on the dates mentioned, you can apply for the notice to be 'varied' by having the dates changed and the Chair will decide whether it is reasonable to permit you to attend on a different date.
+If you cannot attend on the dates mentioned, you can apply for the notice to be 'varied' by having the dates changed and the Chair will decide whether it is reasonable to permit you to attend on a different date.
 You can also apply for the notice to be 'revoked' if you cannot attend at all.
 In either event, when applying to change the date or for revocation of the order, you will need to explain the reasons why you are asking the Chair to do so.

-You should note that the Chair does have the power to compel witnesses to attend even if they feel they should not have to do so, or would prefer alternative dates.
+Whilst we will try to accommodate requests for a change of date, that may not be possible and you should note that the Chair has the power to compel witnesses to attend even if they feel they should not have to do so, or would prefer alternative dates.

-Public hearings are more formal than interviews.
-They are not, however, as formal as court proceedings.
-Counsel to the Inquiry, core participants and/or their lawyers, and any others who have leave to appear and/or their lawyers may be in the room.
+Inquiry hearings are more formal than interviews.
+They take place in public.
+The Chair of the Inquiry will preside over the hearing and she may ask questions.
+Counsel to the Inquiry will be present and they will question the witnesses.
+Others who have an interest in the hearing and/or their lawyers may be in the room or may have the Chair's permission to follow the proceedings remotely.
 Members of the public and the media may also be present.
-Normally, all the questions are asked by counsel to the Inquiry.
+Normally, all the questions are asked by Counsel to the Inquiry.